Shale gas production: Fayetteville formation (bcf/d) - United States - EIA STEO - Monthly

 This series is part of the dataset: Shale gas production in the US (EIA STEO)

 Download Full Dataset (.xlsx)Latest updates.
-In the Fayetteville formation, shale gas production stood at 0.687 billion cubic feet per day in April 2026, compared to 0.695 in March.
-This constitutes a decrease of 1.15 percent.
+In the Fayetteville formation, the extraction of shale gas stood at 0.689 billion cubic feet per day in May 2026, compared to 0.697 in April 2026.
+This represents a reduction of 1.15 percent.

 History.
-Check out a few descriptive statistics calculated on the full sample: extraction reached its highest level of 2.900 bcf/d in November 2012; it recorded a bottom of 0.000 in January 2000; it averaged 1.144.
+Take a look at a few descriptive statistics we calculated on the entire sample: extraction was equal on average to 1.143 bcf/d; it achieved a maximum of 2.900 in November 2012; it reached its lowest level of 0.000 in January 2000.

 Latest values